 Pancreatitis is defined as inflammation of the pancreas.
+It has been described as auto digestion of the pancreas.
 The pancreas is a large gland behind the stomach and close to the start of the small intestine called the duodenum.
+It is important to remember that the pancreas is basically two glands that reside in one organ.
+It is both an endocrine and exocrine gland.
 The pancreas has two functions:

-- Release the hormones glucagon and insulin into the body via the blood stream.
-Glucagan and insulin are utilized for blood glucose metabolism and regulating how the body uses and stores food or nutrients for energy.
+The second function is the pancreas functions as an endocrine gland.
+Inside the pancreas, there are small island of cells names the islets of Langerhans.
+These cells release hormones such as glucagon and insulin into the blood stream.
+Glucagon and insulin are utilized for blood glucose metabolism and regulating how the body uses and stores food or nutrients for energy.

-Pancreatitis can be acute (sudden) and last for days, or chronic pancreatitis, which does not heal and tends to get worse over time.
+Pancreatitis can be acute (sudden) and last for days, or chronic pancreatitis, which does not resolve and tends to get worse over time.

 Normally during digestion, the pancreas releases inactivated pancreatic enzymes which move through ducts in the pancreas and then travel to the duodenum (small intestine).
 Once in the small intestine, the enzymes activate and assist with digestion.

 Damage to the pancreas occurs when the digestive enzymes that are usually released by the pancreas are activated inside the pancreas instead of the small intestine and begin to attack the pancreas.
 This attack inside the pancreas irritates the cells and causes inflammation.

 When acute pancreatitis occurs over and over again, this damage can lead to chronic pancreatitis from the scar tissue that is formed.
 Once the pancreas is compromised by repeated damage, digestion problems and diabetes can occur.
 This causes irreversible damage to the pancreas.

 Depending on the type and severity of the pancreatitis, signs and symptoms will vary.

 - Abdominal pain that worsens after eating